Google debuts Nest Mini with wall mount and dedicated ML chip

 A fall hardware event has become something of a tradition for Google, a time of year to roll out Pixel smartphones, smart speakers, and new Google Assistant features.

-In keeping with expectations, Google today announced new Pixel Buds and a new Pixelbook, along with its latest flagship smartphone, the Pixel 4 with facial recognition and Motion Sense for quick gesture control and Google Assistant access.
+In keeping with expectations, Google today announced new Pixel Buds and a new Pixelbook, Nest Wi-Fi with a Google Assistant speaker inside, and the latest version of Google’s flagship smartphone the Pixel 4 with facial recognition and Motion Sense for quick gesture control and Google Assistant access.

 At its previous hardware event, Google introduced the Home Hub, the company’s first-party smart display.
 Last month, Google also introduced the Nest Hub Max, a facial recognition-powered smart display that uses Google’s Face Match program to personalize what it displays, with recommendation engine results based on the person in front of the device.